PlanTL-GOB-ES/utils/Abbreviation_Extractor/README.md

 ## Prerequisites

+This software has been compiled with Java SE 1.8 and it should work with recent versions.
+You can download Java from the following website: https://www.java.com/en/download

 Some of the detected potential abbreviations could be geophysical locations' names.
 In order to filter these abbreviations and discard them, the script makes use of the GeoNames ontology.
 GeoNames is a geographical database which covers over eleven million placements.
 GeoNames is distributed under Creative Commons BY-4.0 license.
 It is available for download free or charge: http://www.geonames.org

 ## Directory structure